jlitmrs/AppUser-poc/help/HELP.md

 ### To Run The Project
+* Under src/main/resource open application.properties
+* find the property spring.sql.init.mode=never
+* change the value from never to always
 * Under src/main/java right click the file NextGenPocApplication.java
 * In the context menu select "Run As" -> "Java Application"
 * The application will start
+* Once the application is completely started, change the value from "always" to "never" on spring.sql.init.mode.
 * ***(NOTE: each time you run the application you will need to delete the contents under the data/ directory)***

 ### Reference Documentation